beardaway/Bio/README.md

 * [TEDx Badge Team Coordinator](https://www.ted.com/) (June 2015) <br>
 * [TEDx Volunteer](https://www.ted.com/) (April 2015 - May 2015) <br>

+# Education 📚

+* **Master's Degree: Computer Science and Econometrics (2017 - 2019)**
+    * AGH University of Science and Technology
+    * Thesis: Implementation project of an application for pattern recognition in medical data using iOS and watchOS

+* **Bachelor's Degree: Computer Science and Econometrics (2014 - 2017)**
+    * AGH University of Science and Technology
+    * Thesis: Data Science using Python

 # Skills 🙅‍♂️

 # Hackathons and Confs 👨‍💻